Pokémon App

 Lessons Learned

-This project deepened my mastery of front-end development from planning and API integration strategies to structuring ES6 modules, dynamically manipulating the DOM and crafting a fully responsive UI.
-Building the Pokemon App sharpened my JavaScript architecture skills, reinforced my ability to deliver engaging user experiences, and boosted my confidence as a front-end developer.
+This project deepened my mastery of front-end development-from planning and API integration strategies to structuring ES6 modules, dynamically manipulating the DOM and crafting a fully responsive UI.
+Building the Pokémon App sharpened my JavaScript architecture skills, reinforced my ability to deliver engaging user experiences, and boosted my confidence as a front-end developer.